 Our basic day format is a one-day event beginning at 10/10.30am and finishing at 2.30/3pm.
 Throughout the day, as much time as possible is given for personal writing time.
-To energise and focus the writing, thinktasks are dropped into the mix by our team, as well as interventions from associated experts.
-At the end of the day, sharing of story fragments, ideas and inspirations is encouraged but not required.

-Read more about our workshop structures here.
+Read more about our workshop content here.

 We work with groups of young people aged between 11 and 19 years (secondary school-age students) from schools and who are home-educated.
 We have often offered workshops to coincide with the age-categories of The Young Walter Scott Prize (11-15 yrs, 16-19yrs), but we are more and more open to a more vertical idea of age-group mixing.

 We have worked with specific categories of students – including pupil premium, gifted and talented, home-educated – and we are committed to exploring ways to extend the diversity and accessibility of workshops.

 Our workshop days are immersive and experiential, and can often be entirely conducted outdoors.
 Wherever we can, we negotiate special access to areas of venues often not seen by members of the general public.